Jose Altuve Player Props: Astros vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.77 team ERA that ranks seventh among all MLB pitching staffs.
+- The Guardians have a 3.80 team ERA that ranks eighth among all MLB pitching staffs.

-- Guardians pitchers combine to allow the third-fewest home runs in baseball (61 total, one per game).
+- Guardians pitchers combine to surrender 62 home runs (one per game), the fourth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.